 - Payments also may be made by mail or in person at the Business Office in Sorenson Hall.

-This plan allows families to pay all or part of their net annual costs over 10 months.
+This plan allows families to pay all or part of their net annual costs monthly.

-A non-refundable $70 (estimated for 2019-20) setup fee must be paid at the time the payment plan is set up.
+A non-refundable $60 enrollment fee must be paid at the time the payment plan is set up.

 Long-term financing options

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 The Federal Direct PLUS loan program enables parents with a good credit history to borrow all or part of the student's yearly educational expenses.
 The PLUS loan is a government-sponsored loan administered by Augustana's Office of Financial Aid.

 For additional information and to apply, see Federal Direct PLUS Loan.

 Alternative/private loans are credit-based loans offered by some banks and credit unions to help cover certain educational expenses not covered by financial aid.
 Alternative/private loans are not part of the federal loan program or guaranteed by the federal government.

 For additional information, see Alternative/Private Loans.

 A form of credit for which your home is pledged as collateral, home equity loans generally offer a fixed interest rate and a fixed monthly payment, and are paid off over an extended period of time.
 Contact your local bank or lending institution for current interest rates and other information.